fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 A large part of a typical developer's time is spent on debugging and reading existing code.
 Every now and then we do get to write a line or two of new code, but a large part of our time is spent on trying to figure out why something is broken or how something works.
 Good practices and tools for debugging are extremely important for this reason.

-Lucky for us, React is an extremely developer friendly library when it comes to debugging.
+Lucky for us, React is an extremely developer-friendly library when it comes to debugging.

 Before we move on, let us remind ourselves of one of the most important rules of web development.